kvshvlin/yourmailproject/index.md

 **Join us as an artist**.

 If you want to illustrate, then '<a href="https://yourmailproject.typeform.com/to/krhWpQJZ" target="_blank">Join&nbsp;us&nbsp;as&nbsp;an&nbsp;artist</a>'.
 This link opens a form that will ask you to enter your postal address and phone number.
-We will use this information to send you a package of 10 blank postcards.
+We will use this information to send you a package of 11 blank postcards.

 Once you receive this package, you can unleash the creator within you.
-We want you to art these postcards up.
+You can use 1 postcard for testing your materials on it.
+We want you to art 10 postcards up.
 Oh!
 Yes, with anything you want.
 Do not hesitate to doodle, draw, paint, sketch, or whatever you think of, as art.

 Remember, we handle, respect, think of, and treat your work so that 'All copyrights are reserved by the original author of the artwork'.